SuperH0st/Llama-Whisper-Voice-agent/README.md

 The following features are planned to be added to Friday for optimized functionality

 - User interface (currently terminal)
-- online functionalities when hooked up to wifi: Spotify, Youtube, National Weather Service data
+- Online functionalities when hooked up to wifi: Spotify, Youtube, National Weather Service data
 - AI vision from llama 3.2 for increased productivity
 - Possible image generation
-- text messaging
+- Text messaging
-- alarm clock
+- Alarm clock

 # Instructions
 1. Install Ollama on your windows machine @ https://ollama.com/download (select download for windows)